baydounm/UKB-paper3-supplementarydata/README.md

 Two folders named FIGURES and STATA_SCRIPT can be downloaded and their structure is below.
 FIGURE2 under FIGURES, included the Stata FIGURE2.smcl file from Stata.
 FIGURE3 sub-folder under FIGURES folder includes all the materials needed to generate the volcano plot and also includes the R script for the plot which uses both a *.dta Stata dataset and an excel sheet named "Weight_for_plot" derived from DATASHEET1_INFECTIONBURDEN_HOSPNOHOSP.xlx and more directly from INFECTION_HOSPNOHOSP.dta, which includes the prevalence of infections within the hospital-treated and non-hospital treated infection groups.
+FIGURES1 is supplementary Figure S1 .gph file.
+OUTPUT and OUTPUT2 contains some Stata output for main analysis and sensitivity analysis (excluding participants with <3 y of follow-up), respectively.

 ├── FIGURES